It’s 2023, and the Vancouver to Seattle train is back in action.

 Is there a train from Vancouver to Seattle?

-Yes, there is a train service between Vancouver BC and Seattle and it is run by Amtrak Cascades.
-Currently there is one southbound train every day that departs Vancouver Pacific Central station at 5:45 pm.
+Yes, there is a train service between Vancouver and Seattle run by Amtrak Cascades.
+Currently, two daily departures head southbound to Seattle from Pacific Central Station at 6:35 am and 5:45 pm.

 How much is the train from Vancouver to Seattle?